nysmo911/bookingStuff/README.md

    `git clone`

-2. Go to project directory and verify version of maven wrapper
+2. Go to project directory and verify version of maven wrapper:

     `./mvnw -v`